Abibubble/ms4-lead-shot-hazard/README.md

 #### &#128272; Create, Edit and Delete products
-* This feature allows the superuser to :
+* This feature allows the superuser to:
     * Add a new product to the store.
     * Edit an existing product.
     * Delete an existing product.